The Short Answer

 A personal VPN protects a single user’s privacy and is not designed for team management.
 A business VPN includes centralized admin dashboards, per-seat licensing, dedicated IP addresses, SSO integration with identity providers, user provisioning tools, and — in some cases — site-to-site connectivity between office locations.
 These features make business VPNs scalable and manageable for organizations with multiple employees.

 You can, but with limitations.
 Consumer VPNs like ExpressVPN and NordVPN standard plans are appropriate for sole proprietors or very small teams where individual accounts are practical.
 They lack centralized management, dedicated IP features, and SSO integration.
-As your team grows beyond three to five users, the absence of admin controls and per-seat billing becomes a meaningful operational constraint.
+As your team grows beyond three to five users, the absence of admin controls and per-seat billing becomes a meaningful constraint.
 Most providers offer business plan tiers that add these capabilities at a modest cost increase.